 - Equal Protection in Education and the Use of Social Science Research in A.R.
 Oakes, Controversies in Equal Protection (in progress, with Janet Schofield).

-- Realism of Race in Judicial Decision-Making: An Empirical Analysis by Plaintiffs’ Race and Judges’ Race, __Harv.
-J. Racial & Ethnic Justice __ (with Robert Kelley) (2012).
+- The Realism of Race in Judicial Decision-Making: An Empirical Analysis by Plaintiffs’ Race and Judges’ Race, 28 Harv.
+J. Racial & Ethnic Justice 91 (with Robert Kelley) (2012).

 - Regaining Momentum, 80 UMKC L. Rev. 807 (2012).